 Imperial's Downstream serves predominantly Canadian markets with refining, trading, logistics and marketing activities.
 Imperial's Downstream business strategies competitively position the company across a range of market conditions.
-These strategies include targeting industry leading performance in reliability, safety and operations integrity, as well as maximizing value from advanced technologies, capitalizing on integration across Imperial's businesses, selectively investing for resilient and advantaged returns, operating efficiently and effectively, and providing quality, valued and differentiated products and services to customers.
+These strategies include targeting industry-leading performance in reliability, safety and operations integrity, as well as maximizing value from advanced technologies, capitalizing on integration across Imperial's businesses, selectively investing for resilient and advantaged returns, operating efficiently and effectively, and providing quality, valued and differentiated products and services to customers.

-Imperial owns and operates three refineries in Canada, with aggregate distillation capacity of 428,000 barrels per day.
+Imperial owns and operates three refineries in Canada with aggregate distillation capacity of 433,000 barrels per day.
 Refining margins are largely driven by differences in commodity prices and are a function of the difference between what a refinery pays for its raw materials (primarily crude oil) and the market prices for the range of products produced (primarily gasoline, heating oil, diesel oil, jet fuel, fuel oil and asphalt).
-Crude oil and many products are widely traded at published prices, including those quoted on the New York Mercantile Exchange.
-Prices for these commodities are determined by the global and regional marketplaces and are influenced by many factors, including global and regional supply / demand balances, inventory levels, industry refinery operations, import / export balances, currency fluctuations, seasonal demand, weather and political climate.
+Crude oil and many products are widely traded with published prices, including those quoted on the New York Mercantile Exchange.
+Prices for these commodities are determined by the global and regional marketplaces and are influenced by many factors, including global and regional supply / demand balances, inventory levels, industry refinery operations, import / export balances, currency fluctuations, seasonal demand, weather and political considerations.
+While industry refining margins significantly impact earnings, strong operations performance, product mix optimization, and disciplined cost control are also critical to the company's strong financial performance.
 Imperial's integration across the value chain, from refining to marketing, enhances overall value across the fuels business.